OnePlus-5-T/local_manifests/README.md

 # Project

-This projects aims to create an upgradable AOSP build system for the Oneplus 5 (Cheeseburger).
+This projects aims to create an upgradable AOSP build system for the OnePlus 5 (Cheeseburger) and the OnePlus 5T (Dumpling).
 No repository from AOSP is changed: no commit over AOSP is at the moment present on these sources.

 All the changes are provided in separate repositories: this allows to upgrade Android with minimal effort, potentially also for future major versions.